safespring/docs/content/new/migrate-from-legacy.md

 8. After a couple of days of running in the new instance, don't forget to remove the old instance, including the created volume snapshot and volume in the legacy platform.
+## Migrating from a central flavor with image boot source
+As we only facilitate the migration of volumes, you will need to create a snapshot of the instance and convert this to a volume if you have an image boot source.
+This is a simple process but involves a few extra steps.

+1. In the legacy platform, shut off the instance from the operating system or in the dashboard.
+2. Under Instances in the Compute side menu, select "Create Snapshot" from the Actions menu.
+3. Under Images in the Compute side menu, find the image you created and select "Create Volume" from the Actions menu.
+Choose "fast" as the type.
+This shouldn't take too long but please be patient if it doesn't complete immediately.

+After this, you can follow the steps in the previous section to migrate the volume.
+Although it it possible to create an image from the volume after you've migrated to the new platform, there no real benefit of doing so as the image service and the volume service runs on the same backend.
+If you still want an image instead of a volume you can follow the steps under "Converting the volume to an image for use with a local flavor", ignoring steps that applies to local disk.

 ## Migrating from a local flavor
 If you are migrating from a local flavor, the process is slightly more complex